TeamGleason/cloudvoice/README.md

  * Bridge SAPI-5 into cloud TTS engine(s)
  * Fall back to a local SAPI provider if there is an error calling the cloud TTS engine

+## See Also

+[Text-To-Socket](https://github.com/AmadeusITGroup/Assistive-Webdriver/tree/9fba81946a3d95a205e276ed34c55cc4a8c00c2e/components/text-to-socket-engine) engine which is part of the Assistive Webdriver toolkit